Picture it: you arrive home from a long day at work on a Friday afternoon.

 From Melbourne CBD to Mt Eliza, Watermaster’s plumbers are out and about every day, saving Melbourne homes and businesses from major (and minor!) plumbing problems.

-We also pride ourselves on our rapid-response service, so if you need a plumber NOW for any plumbing emergencies, call our friendly team and we’ll dispatch one of our qualified plumbers: 1300 156 650
+Call our friendly team and we’ll dispatch one of our qualified plumbers: 1300 156 650

 Got a question or a less urgent issue?
 Fill in this form and we’ll be in touch!